murko-a/Surrogate-model-piston-cycle/README.md

 sm.param_true_pred('RFR','SVR', 'KNR', plot_type = "M", results = True)
 ```
 ## Support
-If you come to any of issues, have problems with the script or have some other questions about the script please send us e-mail on anze.murko@rwth-aachen.com.
+<p align="justify">If you come to any of issues, have problems with the script or have some other questions about the script please send us e-mail on <a href = "mailto: anze.murko@rwth-aachen.com"> anze.murko@rwth-aachen.com </a>.</p>

 ## Roadmap
 In the future we want to develop script that will use more different surrogate methods as: